Home

 SGI Field Technician Brittney Georgic sampling remnant grassland vegetation in a Tennessee Valley Authority powerline right-of-way on the Cumberland Plateau of Tennessee.
 This work was part of a collaborative study by SGI, the Tennessee Valley Authority, and the Electric Power Research Institute.
 Photo by Theo Witsell.

 SGI Field Technician Brittney Georgic inspecting a population of Appalachian Milkwort ( Senega curtissii ) in a Tennessee Valley Authority powerline right-of-way on Bledsoe State Forest in Tennessee.
-This work was part of a collaborative study
+This work was part of a collaborative study by SG

 SGI Field Technician Brittney Georgic inspecting a population of Appalachian Milkwort (Senega curtissii) in a Tennessee Valley Authority powerline right-of-way on Bledsoe State Forest in Tennessee.
 This work was part of a collaborative study by SGI, the Tennessee Valley Authority, and the Electric Power Research Institute.
 Photo by Theo Witsell.